Posted on 2 July 2020

 Journals are creative portals.
 Because you’re in dialogue with your inner life when you write in a journal, you solve problems and get creative.
 Keeping a journal can be both a clearing-house and – in the next word, sentence or page – become an incubator where you tap into your imagination and unleash your creativity and ideas.

-You give yourself permission to write yourself into history – consider how many women are left out of the history books?
+You give yourself permission to write yourself into your own history.
 Journals give voice to your dreams and aspirations but are also safe spaces to release negative feelings, hurts and disappointments that could get in the way of those dreams and aspirations being realised.

 By getting into the habit of consciously and attentively looking back over your journal, you’re able to track your personal patterns of behaviour that help you achieve goals and respond effectively to challenges.